Nexmo/nexmo-developer/_documentation/messages-and-workflows-apis/messages/concepts/whatsapp.md

 # Understanding WhatsApp messaging

 WhatsApp Business Solution can only be sent by businesses that have been approved by WhatsApp.
-This business profile will also have a green verfied label to indicate that it is a legitimate business.
+This business profile will also have a green verified label to indicate that it is a legitimate business.

 The advantage of WhatsApp is that the identifier of users on the platform is their mobile phone number.